Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 book’s external appearance is improved.
 It

-a tasteful simple coloured design which is also put to background use
+a tasteful simple coloured abstract design which is also put to

-at the companion website, just one of the many welcome features
+at the home page of the Companion Website, just one of the many welcome

 introduced by its new publishers Routledge.